 For over 66 years, the Brockton Symphony Orchestra has provided live, professional-level symphonic concerts to the greater Brockton community; taught and inspired children about music; and encouraged participation of local musicians and students.
 Brockton Symphony actively strives to enhance music education by performing with choruses and orchestras from local schools.
 As its gift to the community, the Orchestra offers free Family Concerts.
 In addition, the annual Feinberg Youth Competition encourages and rewards gifted young instrumentalists.

-Our tradition of fine symphonic music continues with our 2013-2014 season.
-Under the dynamic baton of Maestro James M. Orent, the Symphony presents a Symphonic Voyage, exploring the musical history of Germany/Austria, The Czech Republic, and the British Isles, as well as presenting the Holiday Pops and Chamber Music Concerts.
+Our tradition of fine symphonic music continues with our 2014-2015 season, The Voyage Home.
+Under the dynamic baton of Maestro James M. Orent, the Symphony presents the next leg of our Symphonic Voyage, exploring the musical history of Germany/Austria, The Czech Republic, and the British Isles, as well as presenting the Holiday Pops and Chamber Music Concerts.